varyamereon/aviatorlogbooksite/terms-of-service.md

 - template: detail-content
   block: text-1
   headline: Accounts and membership
-  content: "<p>You must be at least 13 years of age to use the Mobile Application
+  content: "You must be at least 13 years of age to use the Mobile Application
     and Services.
 By using the Mobile Application and Services and by agreeing to this Agreement you warrant and represent that you are at least 13 years of age.
     If you create an account in the Mobile Application, you are responsible for maintaining